openaustralia/infrastructure/README.md

   https://github.com/openaustralia/morph/tree/master/provisioning

 We are actively working to complete the Ansible setups required to migrate all running services off of kedumba and jamison.
+That is the immediate priority.
+Then, we might consider, if it makes sense moving cuttlefish and morph.io to AWS as well.

 ## Requirements